 Lake Oswego Job Market

-The job market in Lake Oswego has seen positive growth over the years.
-Overall, job growth in the area has increased by over 8% in the past 10 years.
+The job market in Lake Oswego has seen positive growth.
+Overall, employment opportunities in the area have increased by over 8% in the past 10 years.

 The unemployment rate is 4.5% in Lake Oswego compared to the U.S. average of 6%.